ReadAlongs/Studio-Web/README.md

     npx nx run-many --targets=serve-test-data,serve-web-api,serve,serve-fr,serve-es --projects=web-component,studio-web --parallel 6

-Studio-Web will automatically [publish](.github/workflows/publish.yml) to https://readalong-studio.mothertongues.org/ every time there is a change to `main`.
+Studio-Web will automatically [deploy](.github/workflows/deploy.yml) to https://readalong-studio.mothertongues.org/ every time there is a push to `deploy`.
+Each push to `main` will deploy a [dev preview](.github/workflows/dev-preview.yml) at https://readalong-studio.mothertongues.org/dev/.

 #### Understanding where the components come from when you run locally